-Proficiency in linguistics will give you the competitive edge in the global jobs market.
+Proficiency in linguistics can give you the competitive edge in the global jobs market.
 If you are interested in the way in which we communicate and how it can influence people, studying linguistics will help you unravel how language is inextricably linked to who we are.
 Linguistics is devoted to the scientific study of natural language and concerned with how languages evolve, are structured and what they have in common.
 It also studies how languages are acquired and used.
 Our programme enables you to develop a sound knowledge of both theoretical and applied perspectives and places emphasis on English, with examples from other languages where appropriate.
-The core elements of the course teach you about sentence structure (Syntax), meaning (Semantics and Pragmatics) Forensic Linguistics and Phonetics and Phonology.
+The core elements of the course teach you about sentence structure (Syntax), meaning (Semantics and Pragmatics), Forensic Linguistics and Phonetics and Phonology.
 You will also learn about language use and variation in different social contexts, the media, and intercultural settings.
 Communicating effectively, critical thinking and developing rigorous analytical skills are valuable assets in the job market and are transferable to various professions.
-TESOL is a practical branch of applied linguistics and it will help you understand language learning and teaching approaches, as well as the English language itself.
+Teaching English to Speakers of Other Languages (TESOL) is a practical branch of applied linguistics and it will help you understand language learning and teaching approaches, as well as the English language itself.
 You will develop a new understanding of different types of communication and other cultures.
 This course will prepare you for the job market here and abroad.
 You will gain experience of how to help learners of all abilities to become fluent English speakers and you will be taught by highly qualified and experienced practitioners who have taught across the world.
-All of these skills will give you a head start if you decide to take a further qualification such as CELTA or Trinity Certificate TESOL.
+All of these skills will give you a head start if you decide to take a further qualification such as CELTA (Certificate in Teaching English to Speakers of Other Languages) or Trinity Certificate TESOL.